Tanvir-rahman/update-query-param/README.md

 # update-query-param

-A [Node.js](https://nodejs.org/) module which update query param of url from location bar with given value.
+A [Node.js](https://nodejs.org/) module which update query param from url with given value.

 ## Installation